Kolaiyuthir Kaalam: Plot

-Shruthi (Nayanthara) is a deaf and mute girl who grew up in an orphanage in Chennai.
-However, impressed with Shruthi's character and natural talent, a millionaire from the UK adopts her and also declares her as the legal heir.
-When Shruthi reaches London, after the death of her adopted mother, trouble arises in the form of a home invasion.
-A strange man chases Shruthi inside the bungalow after killing all of the workers, along with Mr. Anand, and also sets the will on fire.
-After a lot of chasing Shruthi attempts to kill the man but before he could, Mrs. Anand steps in and shoots him.
-It is revealed that Mrs. Anand set it up in order to take all the assets for herself, but as Shruthi refuses Mrs. Anand shoots Shruthi in the shoulder.
+Shruthi is a deaf and mute girl who grew up in an orphanage in Chennai.
+Impressed with her personality and talent, a millionaire from the UK adopts her and makes her his legal heir.
+When Shruthi arrives in London, after the death of her adopted mother, trouble arises in the form of a home invasion.
+A strange man chases Shruthi inside the bungalow after killing all of the houses staff, along with Anand, and also sets the will on fire.
+After being chased, Shruthi attempts to kill the man but Mrs. Anand steps in and shoots him.
+It is revealed that Mrs. Anand set up the attack in order to take all the assets for herself.
+When Shruthi refuses to agree to her demands, Mrs. Anand shoots her in the shoulder.
 The masked man wakes up and kills Mrs. Anand.
-The movie pans out to the next day and the police show up, with Shruthi waiting.
-In the end the paramedics take her into the ambulance, and the masked man missing.
+The following day, the police show up while Shruthi is waiting.
+Paramedics take her into the ambulance, and the masked man is missing.
 When getting medical attention in the ambulance, the paramedic has a skull tattoo and Shruthi seems distraught.
-The movie ends without showing if Shruthi dies or the true identity of the masked man.
+The film ends without showing if Shruthi dies and the true identity of the masked man remains undisclosed.